Phone: (207) 786-6362 | Email: firstname.lastname@example.org

 Montgomery is one of three players in Bangor High School girls' basketball history to score 1,000 career points.

-This is Marquette's third season as an assistant coach for the Bates women's basketball program.
+This is Marquette's fourth season as an assistant coach for the Bates women's basketball program.
 She comes to Bates from Susquehanna University where she served as an assistant coach in 2015-2016.

 At Susquehanna, Marquette was in charge of organizing their recruiting database, identifying academically qualified talented players that fit into their style of play, and making initial contacts to get prospects on campus.